j842-deprecated/old_docker-ansible/README.md

 pipelining = true
 ```

-By default no SSH keys are installed.
-Use copykeys to copy across suitable keys.
+By default no SSH keys are installed (use copykeys to copy across suitable keys).